2023 Best Value Nursing Master's Degree Schools in Georgia

 With a ranking of #9, Kennesaw State University did quite well on this year’s best value schools for nursing students working on their master’s degree.
 KSU Georgia is a fairly large public school located in the large suburb of Kennesaw.

-Valdosta State University ranked #10 on this year’s Best Value Nursing Master’s Degree Schools in Georgia list.
+Valdosta State University came in at #10 in this year’s edition of the Best Value Nursing Master’s Degree Schools in Georgia ranking.
 VSU is a large public school located in the city of Valdosta.

 In-state tuition fees for graduate students at VSU are $6,784 per year.